maoyuans/chronicles-of-terre/hidden/TBR/Star of Astartia.md

 ---
 # Miyatsuki

-Miyatsuki Katsuhiro, current lord (14th).
+Miyatsuki Katsunori, current lord (14th).
 - Gifted child, have heavy expectations put onto him to replicate Otoeda.
 Currently burnt out and paranoid, but seemingly close to his goal.
 - Prideful, cruel, and selfish.
 Not a good leader, but a good lord.
 - Understands his goal as re-conquering Astartia and maybe the entire world.
 Has an army ready, but missing a decisive advantage.